aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/section-features-supported-on-epub-export/_index.md

 {{% alert color="primary" %}}

-Each section is exported as separate <div> elements as a child of <body> when there is more than one section in the document.
+Each section is exported as separate &lt;div&gt; elements as a child of &lt;body&gt; when there is more than one section in the document.

-If there is only one section then the document content is expoted directly to <body>.
+If there is only one section then the document content is expoted directly to &lt;body&gt;.

-Section-wide formatting is exported as CSS styles on <div>.
+Section-wide formatting is exported as CSS styles on &lt;div&gt;.

 [Jump to this location in the import section](/words/net/section-features-supported-on-epub-import/)